-You must have a commercial driver's license (CDL) with a hazardous materials endorsement before driving vehicles carrying hazardous materials that require placards.
+Hazardous Materials Endorsement - You must have a CDL with a Hazardous Materials Endorsement before driving vehicles carrying hazardous materials that require placards.
 You must pass a written exam about the regulations and requirements to get this endorsement.

-Everything you need to know to pass the written exam is in this section.
+Training and Testing - Everything you need to know to pass a security background check and the written exam is in this section.
 However, this is only a beginning.
 Most drivers need to know much more on the job.
 You can learn more by reading and understanding the federal and state rules applicable to hazardous materials as well as attending hazardous materials training courses.
 These courses are usually offered by your employer, colleges and universities, and various associations.
 You may obtain copies of the Federal Regulations (49 CFR) from your local Government Printing Office bookstore and various industry publishers.
 Union or company offices often have copies of the rules for driver use.
-Find out where you can get your own copy to use on the job.